DS-100/sp22/grad_proj/gradproject_full.md

 #### Dataset A: General Measurements and Statistics <a name="2-a"></a>

 This dataset contains some general statistics and measurements of various aspects of the climate and the environment.
-You can access all the data [here](TBD) within the `Dataset A` directory on DataHub.
+You can access all the data within the `Topic 2/Dataset A` directory on Google Drive.
 It includes the following reports:

 - `daily_global_weather_2020.csv` contains data on daily temperature and precipitation measurements.
 To learn how to use the data from this file, please read the following section on the first report.
 - `us_greenhouse_gas_emissions_direct_emitter_facilities.csv` and `us_greenhouse_gas_emission_direct_emitter_gas_type.csv` contain data reported by EPA (Environment Protection Agency) on greenhouse gas emissions, detailing the specific types of gas reported by facilities and general information about the facilities themselves.
 The dataset is made available through EPA's [GHGRP (Greenhouse Gas Reporting Program)](https://www.epa.gov/ghgreporting).
 - `us_air_quality_measures.csv` contains data from the EPA's AQS (Air Quality System) that measures air quality on a county level from approximately 4000 monitoring stations around the country. ([source](https://data.cdc.gov/Environmental-Health-Toxicology/Air-Quality-Measures-on-the-National-Environmental/cjae-szjv))
+- `aqi_data` contains more data from the EPA from a number of sites across a multitude of different metrics. ([source](https://aqs.epa.gov/aqsweb/airdata/download_files.html))

 The following subsection contains more details on how to work with the first report on global daily temperature and precipitation:

-The first report on daily temperature and precipitation is measured by weather stations in the [Global Historical Climatology Network](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) for January to October 2020.
+The first report on daily temperature and precipitation is measured by weather stations in the [Global Historical Climatology Network](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) for January to December 2021.

-The data in `daily_global_weather_2020.csv` is derived from the source file at https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/2020.csv.gz.
+The data in `daily_global_weather_2021.csv` is derived from the source file at https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/2021.csv.gz.

 To help you get started with a dataset of manageable size, we have preprocessed the GHCN dataset to include only the average temperature and precipitation measurements from stations that have both measurements.
 Each row in the preprocessed dataset contains both the average temperature and precipitation measurements for a given station on a given date.